 new color = #52bcd6, old color = #ff386a

-But Brazil is also very different from other countries in how it manages and pays music royalties.
+Given this shift, it’s important to recognize how Brazil differs from other countries when it comes to managing and paying royalties.
 If you live in or plan to release music in Brazil, you should learn about the pay sources in Brazil and how music rights work in the country.

 Understanding Music Rights in Brazil